Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Stochastic convex optimization

 \section{Stochastic convex optimization}

 First-order methods for the optimization problem of minimizing a convex function $f$ on a simple convex set $Q$, e.g.,

 play a fundamental role in modern problems arising in machine learning and statistics.
 The complexity of these methods is measured by the number of iterations or (and) the number of oracle calls.
-For deterministic oracle this concepts can be identified.
-By the first-order {oracle}, we will mean a {blackbox} model that for the given input $x \in Q$, returns the vector $\nabla f(x)$.
+For a deterministic oracle\dm{,} this concept can be identified.
+By the first-order {oracle}, we mean a {black-box} model that for a given input $x \in Q$, returns the vector $\nabla f(x)$.